guangouyang/spa/README.md

 # spa
-This site maintains the scripts for the work "An Evaluation of a Cost-Efficient Method of Online EEG Artifact Handling Based on Dichotomous Variance Distributions"
+This site maintains the scripts and the toolbox SPA for:

+Ouyang, G., Dien, J., & Lorenz, R. (2021).
+Handling EEG artifacts and searching individually optimal experimental parameter in real time: a system development and demonstration.
+Journal of Neural Engineering.